 I followed the crowd but wore my shoes and carried my belongings.
 This way I could bolt whenever I wanted.

 I watched in disbelief as person after person accomplished this feat.
-I watched them celebrate, euphoric, high.
+I watched them celebrate, euphoric and high.

-I guess the momentum, and the energy, got to me because in the end, I did it!!
+I guess the momentum and the energy got to me because in the end, I did it!!
 I walked on fire!
-(Even after they brought in a fresh wheelbarrow of hot coals just 3 people before me.)
+(Even after they brought in a fresh wheelbarrow of hot coals just 3 people ahead of me.)

-It doesn’t escape me that I didn’t make a distinct decision, and that the woman next to me, and my kids (not to mention being hypnotized and influenced by the crowd) had something to do with my decision-making; but I’m celebrating this progress.
-There was a time, not too long ago, I wouldn’t jump off the high diving board.
+It doesn’t escape me that I didn’t make a distinct decision and that the woman next to me, and my kids (not to mention being hypnotized and influenced by the crowd) had something to do with my decision-making.

-After the walk, I celebrated — I'd embraced a fear.
-There was still a whole weekend ahead to concentrate on decision-making.
+But still there was progress and eventually, days after the walk, I realized how important it was for me to celebrate the fact that I’d embraced a fear.
+There was still a lifetime ahead for me to concentrate on decision-making.